jdnavarro/smallcheck-lens/README.md

 - `Iso`
 - `Prism`

-Use this package to create your own fine tuned `smallcheck` tests.
+Use this package to create your own fine tuned tests.
 For preassembled test runners with minimal setup and sensible defaults, you can use [`tasty-lens`](https://hackage.haskell.org/package/tasty-lens).

 ## Contact